 The boxing scenes were filmed in the partially renovated train station in Billings, Montana.
 An abandoned Price Club in Billings served as both a factory to produce rubber chickens used in the movie, and a soundstage for the brothel.
 The brothel was built inside, and fire pumps were used to create rain.

 Ron Howard asked Rod Steiger to audition for the role of Daniel Christie, which greatly infuriated the Oscar- winning actor.
 He did, but failed to win the part.
 Richard Harris was also asked, but he flatly refused.

 Temple Bar, in Dublin's city center, was shut down for at least three months to accommodate the construction of the Molly Kay's bordello street set.
 Local shops and businesses were well compensated for the inconvenience.
 Despite that, the entire street set is only glimpsed briefly during the film.

-In the scene when the women are visiting the Christie's house, Shannon's mother tells her to play a nice piano piece.
-The piece that Shannon plays is Beethoven's Moonlight Sonata.
-This is a reference to the code word "Moonlight" that Joseph is told when he is given the gun to assassinate Daniel Christie.
+When the women are visiting the Christie's house, Shannon's mother tells her to play a nice piano piece.
+Shannon plays Beethoven's Moonlight Sonata.
+It's a reference to the code word "Moonlight" that Joseph is told when he is given the gun to assassinate Daniel Christie.